thawn/pitemplog/Readme.md

    * hostname (`System Options`)
    * locale and timezone (`Localisation Options`)
    * GPU memory (`Performance Options->GPU memory->16`; this leaves more memory for the webserver and database)
+   * enable 1-wire bus (`Interface Options -> 1-Wire`)
    * say yes when the program asks to reboot.
-1. Update the debian system: `sudo apt-get update && sudo apt-get dist-upgrade`
+1. Update the debian system: `sudo apt-get update && sudo apt-get -y dist-upgrade`
-1. Install required packages: `sudo apt-get install mysql-server php php-mysql php-curl python3-mysqldb python3-pip grunt npm git`
+1. Install required packages: `sudo apt-get install mariadb-server apache2 php php-mysql php-curl python3-mysqldb python3-yaml grunt npm git`
 1. In Debian, jekyll depends on xdg-utils which in turn recommends to install the x-server, which in our case is totally unnecessary.
 Therefore we install jekyll with the *--no-install-recommends* option: `sudo apt-get install jekyll --no-install-recommends`
-1. Install PyYAML: `sudo pip3 install pyyaml`
 1. Delete the symlink to the default apache configuration: `sudo rm /etc/apache2/sites-enabled/000-default.conf`
 1. Clone the git repository: `git clone --depth=1 https://gitlab.com/Thawn/pitemplog.git`
 1. Enter the source directory: `cd temperatures`